Ecclesia Semper Reformanda Est

 What eye squints looking for my name?

-Here I am!
+Here am I!
 I am Nemo!
 Holy Andrew’s Cross,

-thrust through the lens, rejoins my knees with dirt
+thrust with my heart, rejoins my knees with dirt

-as we flee with sheep below a blinded beast.
+as we flee with sheep below a blinded dragon.

 What child is this,